HTTPArchive/almanac.httparchive.org/src/content/en/2021/resource-hints.md

   )
 }}

-This same observation may be seen on a page's <a hreflang="en" href="https://web.dev/lcp">Largest Contentful Paint</a>, indicating that in many cases, the developer is prioritizing resources which aren't needed to render the LCP element and as a consequence degrading the user experience.
+This same observation may be seen on a page's LCP, indicating that in many cases, the developer is prioritizing resources which aren't needed to render the LCP element and as a consequence degrading the user experience.

-While this doesn't prove that having preload hints causes a page to get slower, having many does coincide with having slower performance.
+While this doesn't prove that having preload hints causes a page to get slower, having many hints does correlate with having slower performance.
 Every page has its unique requirements and it is impossible to apply a "one size fits all" approach, but in the majority of cases the number of preloaded resources should be kept low and resource prioritization should be delegated to the browser when possible.

 <p class="note">Note: In addition to the number of hints, the size of each preloaded resource has an impact on the website performance.
 The above figure does not take into consideration the size of each preloaded resource.</p>